WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_genetic_diversity/module_6_genome_variation.md

-## 13. Integrating genetic and geographic data: maps <a name="maps"></a>
+## 11. Integrating genetic and geographic data: maps <a name="maps"></a>
 Here, we will make a map of the sampling locations, and plot the allele frequency data on it.
 This or similar may be used to explore how populations may be connected to each other.
-We will explore this by plotting SNPs that seem to have the most effect in driving the variance in the PCA plot.
+We will explore t10th s by plotting SNPs that seem to have the most effect in driving the variance in the PCA plot.

 Note that we will only be looking at one variant at a time, and the genetic signal that differentiates